evait-security/envizon/README.md

 ### Without Docker

+#### Arch Linux

+If you use Arch Linux, there is now a `PKGBUILD` available in the AUR, as well as in the `/PKGBUILD`-directory, including a simple script to generate the database and database user.
+Currently it uses bundler to install the required Ruby Gems in `/usr/share/envizon`, as many Ruby packages are not available in the AUR or the upstream repos.
+We might improve this situation soon by providing our own, internally used Arch repository.

+#### Manually

 Requires a PostgreSQL server.

 Create a database `envizon` with a user `envizon`.
 Password and socket location can be modified in the `docker-compose.yml`.
 Your user needs SUPERUSER privileges; otherwise database import (and tests) won't work, because of foreign key constraints: use `ALTER USER user WITH SUPERUSER;`.